Verycuteabbey/Algorithms/README.md

 Smaller "ElasticSpeed" will let effect more quickly

-Higher "BackDistance" will let effect more farther
+Higher "BackDistance" will let effect distance more farther
 # End
 Thank you for using algorithms, we are trying to let this algorithm's experience get more better!